Use one of the many public-access computers in the Library. Or bring your laptop and connect to the campus network via wired or wireless access.

 - Adobe Reader

-- ArcGIS (public computers in GeoSpatial Centre located in the Dana Porter Library, 3rd floor, room 328, the Computer Lab (LIB 329), and the sit down public computers on third floor in the Dana Porter Library
+- ArcGIS (GeoSpatial Centre located in the Dana Porter Library, third floor, room 328 and the Computer Lab in Dana Porter Library, room 329)

 - Kurzweil 3000